vdtdg/dev-toolbox/README.md

     - [CSS selector reference](https://www.w3schools.com/cssref/css_selectors.php)
 - SEO optimization: how to make sure this toolbox ranks in various Search engines?
 - OpenGraph (og) tags to do.
+- Extend the HTTP Helper to do more than query with JSON bodies, and display the response headers.
+- Rework all components to give them a homogeneous design.

 ## License